tloureiro/fit-text-to-screen/README.md

 Just type anything and your text will fit the screen as you type.

-To change the font, just drag the font file into this textarea.
+To change the font, just drag the font file into the textarea.
 <br>
 For help: Alt + Shift + h
 <br>